Owners engineering support

 An independent analysis of what progress has been made in construction of a renewable energy project is vital – not only to check if work is going to schedule, but also to verify the validity of requests for payment from the construction company or sub-suppliers.

-GL Garrad Hassan can support owners through the development, construction and operational phases of a project ensuring that any issues encountered are resolved.
+DNV GL can support owners through the development, construction and operational phases of a project ensuring that any issues encountered are resolved.

 Developers of renewable energy projects not only face engineering challenges.
 Permission for project development can only be granted once a number of environmental hurdles have been overcome.